 position.
-This must be done within the allotted time frame allowed by PMF regulations.
-Agency PMF Coordinators, supervisors, and mentors should be familiar with their agency's ERB requirements and guidelines you must follow for successful certification.
+This must be done within the allotted time frame allowed Agency PMF Coordinators, supervisors, and mentors should be familiar with their agency's ERB requirements and any additional guidelines you must follow for successful certification.
 Please work closely with your agency to ensure all is completed on time.
-The PMF Program requirements
+Fellows can only convert at the

-- An Individual Development Plan (IDP) that includes the training and development plans for the next two years.
+- An Individual Development Plan (IDP) that outlines the training and development plans for the next two years.

 - At least 80 hours per year of formal interactive training.

-- A minimum of one 4 to 6 consecutive month developmental the occupation or functional discipline in which you are most
+- A minimum of one 4 to 6 month developmental assignment in the occupation or functional discipline in which you are most